hokhyk/laravel5/laravel5 notes.md

 testing tools, which allow you to “crawl” your site’s URIs, click buttons, submit forms, check HTTP status codes, and validate and assert against JSON.

+## Testing Basics
+Tests in Laravel live in the tests folder, and you can see there are two files in there by default:
+TestCase.php, which is a base class intended to be extended by any application tests, and ExampleTest.php, which is a ready-to-run application test that will return green on any new app.

+tests/ExampleTest.php
+<?php
+use Illuminate\Foundation\Testing\WithoutMiddleware;
+use Illuminate\Foundation\Testing\DatabaseMigrations;
+use Illuminate\Foundation\Testing\DatabaseTransactions;
+class ExampleTest extends TestCase
+{
+/**
+* A basic functional test example.
+**
+@return void
+*/
+public function testBasicExample()
+{
+$this->visit('/')
+->see('Laravel');
+}
+}

+To run this test, go to the command line and run ./vendor/bin/phpunit from the root folder of your application.

+vagrant@homestead:~/Code/HokBlog$ phpunit

+PHPUnit 6.4.3 by Sebastian Bergmann and contributors.

+..
+2 / 2 (100%)

+Time: 375 ms, Memory: 10.00MB

+OK (2 tests, 2 assertions)